Hasok Chang, Hans Rausing Professor of History and Philosophy of Science, University of Cambridge, United Kingdom

 Jaume Gardela, Idea Puzzle Prize Co-Winner 2018, Veterinary, Universitat Autònoma de Barcelona, Spain

 The Idea Puzzle software gave me the opportunity to focus my research design and to make it more logical and coherent through the 21 questions.

 Rui Alvites, Idea Puzzle Prize Co-Winner 2018, Veterinary, Universidade do Porto, Portugal

 The Idea Puzzle software helped me visualise the various components and phases of my research project in a different and more philosophical way.

 Leonardo La Rosa, Idea Puzzle Prize Co-Winner 2017, Communication, Universidad Carlos III de Madrid, Spain

 The Idea Puzzle software helped me shorten the parts of my research project which were overdeveloped (such as the literature review) and focus my efforts on those which were underdeveloped (such as the methodology and sample).
-After winning the Idea Puzzle Prize, I won the Outstanding Thesis Award at my university.
+After winning the Idea Puzzle Prize, I won an Outstanding Thesis Award at Universidad Carlos III de Madrid.